Position: Research/Evaluation Data Specialist

 - A collaborative, intellectually rigorous working culture that values women's leadership, local expertise, and academic standards

-- A primarily remote working arrangement, with periodic in-person collaboration in Nairobi for team events and client meetings
+- A primarily remote working arrangement, with optional in-person collaboration in Nairobi for team events and client meetings

 How to Apply